perryOnCrack/perryoncrack.github.io/apps/rez.md

         - When enabled, the Send Feedback option allows you to include logs.
         - All logs are stored locally on your device; nothing is sent without your consent.

+- Scribble Search Changes
+    - Search result now highlight matched letters.
+    - Search is now based on regex `\b` tag, symbols are now counted as word separators:
+        - For example: `Yeet-That*123` will be treated as 3 words: `Yeet`, `That` & `123`.
+    - Refactored search token collection (again).
+Should result in a slight speed improvement.

 - Changes
     - Profile switching UI has been redesigned.
     - Reverted an unintended behavior: Clicking on Quick Launch area can no longer open the app list.
+    - 16kb page size support.

 - Bug Fixes
     - Quick Launch now properly shrinks to disappearance when pulling up.